 Ombudsperson services are available to all students.

-School of Medicine students and faculty may contact
+School of Medicine students may contact

 Dr. Jean Spaulding at 919-668-3326.